UchihaItachiSama/scapy-cli/README.md

 An interactive CLI based packet generator script, developed using Python3 and Scapy.
 To quickly craft and send different protocol packets on a network interface.

+The primary purpose of this tool is for testing and troubleshooting only, and it is not intended for any malicious or harmful use.

 - [scapy-cli](#scapy-cli)
   - [Documentation](#documentation)
   - [Modules](#modules)